Everything you need to know about July and August rail industrial action

 Who is taking industrial action, and when?

-The biggest rail union, the RMT, called` 20,000 of its members out on strike on Thursday 20, Saturday 22 with the next strike day being Saturday 29 July.
+The biggest rail union, the RMT, called 20,000 of its members out on strike on Thursday 20 and Saturday 22.
+The next strike day is Saturday 29 July.
 The late July walk-outs are causing thousands of cancellations each day at the start of the main summer school holidays in England.

-The train drivers’ union, Aslef, is mounting “action short of a strike” in the shape of Monday-to-Saturday overtime bans.
+The train drivers’ union, Aslef, is mounting “action short of a strike” in the shape of a series Monday-to-Saturday overtime bans.
 The next starts on Monday 31 July until Saturday 5 August.
+After a pause for Sunday, another begins on Monday 7 August to Saturday 12 August.

 Hundreds of trains are likely to be cancelled each day as a result.